pawelwilczewski/pawelwilczewski.github.io/_posts/2021-05-01-game-of-life.md

 ## Summary

 Cross-platform "Game of Life" simulation implemented in `C` using `SDL2`.
 One of the university assignments.
-The code is available on [GitLab](https://gitlab.com/Pawel_Wilczewski/game_of_life/-/tree/master).